obvonage/deved-platform/content/blog/en/builder-pattern-with-inheritance-in-java.md

 }
 ```

 Notice that we had to cast the return type of `super.url(url)` to this Builder, since the super method's return type is `com.vonage.messages.mms.MmsRequest.Builder`, not `com.vonage.messages.mms.MmsVcardRequest.Builder`.
 Note that we only overrode this method to add Javadocs to it, not to change its functionality.
-But this actually perfectly highlights the problem which the parameterised Builder type attempts to solve.
+But this perfectly highlights the problem which the parameterised Builder type attempts to solve.
 To illustrate, let's attempt to use this builder:

 ```java
 MmsVcardRequest message = MmsVcardRequest.builder()